DevMuneer732/Harmony_Street/README.md

-# RISE-DASHBOARD
+# DASHBOARD

 ## Overview
-**RISE-AI** is a modern, responsive, and feature-rich admin dashboard template built using **Next.js** and **Tailwind CSS**.
+**AI** is a modern, responsive, and feature-rich admin dashboard template built using **Next.js** and **Tailwind CSS**.
 This project aims to provide an easy-to-use and scalable solution for building admin panels with a clean and intuitive UI.

 ## Features
 - Built with **Next.js 14** for fast and efficient performance